 |Book Fairs||Book Auctions||Open Bookshops||Biblio Paradiso (The Virtual Book Fair)||Book Search||Rare & Unusual Books||Alternative News|

-Race to the Bottom (or plumbing the depths of unethical conduct)
+Race to the Bottom (or plumbing the depths)

 (Review of "Licensed to Lie: Exposing Corruption in the Department of Justice")

 [Ed.
 Note - This review was first published here in Book Source Magazine several years ago.
 In light of recent events, I think we can agree that plus ça change, plus c'est la même chose.]

 According to the experience of most booksellers I know, Amazon and the internet have nearly trashed the antiquarian book trade – and in order to survive many independent booksellers have become data-entry catalogers for the online giants.
 I think it was at least twelve years ago when I first heard someone's opinion that antiquarian book-selling had become a rat race to the bottom.